Trelegy Ellipta Patient Tips

 6. Response and effectiveness

-- There are two strengths used for asthma in adults: fluticasone furoate 100 mcg / umeclidinium 62.5 mcg / vilanterol 25 mcg or fluticasone furoate 200 mcg / umeclidinium 62.5 mcg / vilanterol 25mcg.
+- There are two strengths used for asthma in adults: fluticasone furoate 100 mcg / umeclidinium 62.5 mcg / vilanterol 25 mcg or fluticasone furoate 200 mcg / umeclidinium 62.5 mcg / vilanterol 25mcg, which has a higher dose of the inhaled corticosteroid fluticasone furoate.

 COPD:

-- In September 2017, the FDA approved Trelegy Ellipta for the long-term maintenance of chronic obstructive pulmonary disease (COPD).
-In 2018, this use was expanded to include the daily maintenance treatment of airflow obstruction in patients with COPD.
+- In September 2017, the FDA first approved Trelegy Ellipta for the long-term maintenance treatment of chronic obstructive pulmonary disease (COPD).
+In 2018, this use was expanded to include the daily maintenance treatment of airflow obstruction in patients with COPD, which allowed healthcare providers to to treat a larger group of COPD patients with airflow limitation or who have experienced an acute worsening of respiratory symptoms.

-- A one-year long clinical study with over 10,000 patients showed that Trelegy was more effective for reducing moderate-to-severe flare-ups (exacerbations) and improving lung function compared to using Breo 100 (an ICS/LABA) or Anora (a LAMA/LABA).
-Results showed a 25% reduction in the annual rate of flare-ups vs. Anoro, and a 15% reduction in the annual rate of flare-ups vs. Breo.
+- A one-year long clinical study (IMPACT) with over 10,300 patients showed that Trelegy was more effective for reducing moderate-to-severe flare-ups (exacerbations) and improving lung function compared to using Breo 100 (an ICS / LABA) or Anora (a LAMA / LABA).
+Results showed a 25% reduction in the annual rate of flare-ups compared to Anoro, and a 15% reduction in the annual rate of flare-ups vs. Breo, both statistically significant.

-- Lung function improvements (change from baseline in trough forced expiratory volume over one second [FEV1] at month 12) were also significant in the study.
+- Lung function improvements (change from baseline in trough forced expiratory volume over trough (predose) [FEV1] at month 12) were also significant in the study.
 With Trelegy Ellipta, there was a 97 mL improvement vs Breo and 54 mL improvement vs Anoro.

-- Patients taking Trelegy also reported a significant improvement in their health-related quality of life based on an FDA-recognized questionnaire that measures activities, impact on daily life, and symptoms.
+- Patients taking Trelegy also reported a significant improvement in their health-related quality of life based on an FDA-recognized questionnaire - the St. George's Respiratory Questionnaire (SGRQ) - that measures activities, impact on daily life and symptoms, when compared to Anoro or Breo.

 Asthma:

-- In 2020, the FDA approved a third indication for Trelegy Ellipta for maintenance treatment of asthma in adults.
+- In 2020, the FDA approved Trelegy Ellipta for maintenance treatment of asthma in adults (18 years and older).

-- Clinical studies with over 2,400 patients evaluated improvement in lung function as measured by the change from baseline in trough forced expiratory volume over one second (FEV1) at 24 weeks of treatment.
+- Clinical studies of 24 to 52 weeks’ duration with over 2,400 patients evaluated improvement in lung function as measured by the change from baseline in trough forced expiratory volume over one second (FEV1) at 24 weeks of treatment.

-- When the higher dose Trelegy Ellipta 200/62.5/25 mcg once daily was compared to Breo 200/25 mcg dual therapy, a significant improvement of 92 mL in trough FEV1 was seen for Trelegy.
+- When the higher ICS dose, once-daily Trelegy Ellipta (200 / 62.5 / 25 mcg) was compared to the higher ICS dose for Breo (200 / 25 mcg) dual therapy, a statistically significant improvement of 92 mL in trough FEV1 was seen for Trelegy.

 7. Interactions